bobtfish/rabbitmq-leak/README.md

 Puppet code to set this box up is in manifests/site.pp

-There are a selection of tuneables to allow you to vary the number of servers and clients, + the inerval for heartbeat and registration messages.
+There are a selection of tuneables (located in https://github.com/bobtfish/rabbitmq-leak/blob/master/manifests/site.pp) to allow you to vary the number of servers and clients, + the inerval for heartbeat and registration messages.